yihongWen/english_env_everyday/2022/week_22.md

 **Conclusion**
 	I like the fact that GO is a simple language, especially coming from a Java background.**A hello world is not even the tip of the iceberg but it’s a start.** While learning human languages we tend to compare the new language to the one we already know, it makes learning easier through **comparison(比较)**.
 I’m trying to follow the same approach to see how to program the specific actions that I usually carry out using Java in GO.

+## 05-24:

+**Have you ever broken up with someone over a single character flaw?**
+	Not me, but my bestfriend.
+We’ve known each other for 12 years, she’s probably the most beautiful, intelligent girl I’ve ever met, but somehow her love life is always **kinda(有点)** rough.

+​	So she met this guy through a friend 2 years ago, **senior（大四）** year in college.
+She got an intern job in a huge company, while studying.
+She’s under a lot pressure, and this guy didn’t even show a little bit empathy, all he said to her was: ”quit your job, move to my hometown; we’ll live together with my mom and be a housewife.”
+They’ve only been dating for 2 months and that’s all he said.
+At first she thought he’s joking, but he said it to her over and over, he told my friend that’s his “big plan” for their future; he really meant it.

+​	I know a lot girls want to be a house wife, to be taking care of their family 24/7, I respect that completely, but that should be based on your own will and with an equal and respectful partner.
+That **dude（家伙）** just took it for granted, he just naturally assumed every girl’s dream is to be married, have kids, do all the house work, so he can be “the man”.
+Since he didn’t show respect at all and wouldn’t shut up, my friend quickly broke with him, he didn’t even understand why and called her selfish.
+What a **jerk（急推、粗蠢）**.

+​	2 years later, my friend has graduated with straight A grades, some savings, and last months she got an unconditional offer from The University of Sydney; she will be a graduated student next year March.
+I’m so proud of her.